HansonScott/JigsawPuzzle/README.md

 class objects:
 - workspace - the 'table' on which the puzzle is 'played', contains a puzzle and n piles, and piece locations
 - puzzle - the overall image
+- final puzzle area - the set location where the puzzle pieces end up and connected to the final picture
 - pile - a subset of pieces of a puzzle
 - piece - a clipped image with edges, with a link back to the parent puzzle
 - edge - a collection of settings that determine the connection to another piece, and drawing parameters